farhankhai552/MY-MRT-geodata/README.md

 # MY-MRT-geodata
-long-lat coordinates for all Malaysian MRT systems in both point and linestring geometry
+long-lat coordinates for all stations of Malaysian MRT lines in both point and linestring geometry